lepalmer01/NoteTaker/README.md

 # NoteTaker
-This is a NoteTaker application that allows user to write, save and organize notes.
+This is a NoteTaker application that allows users to write, save and organize notes.
 The backend is built using Express.js and stores note data in a JSON file.
 The entire application has been deployed to Heroku.

 ## Table of Contents